drzel/blog/_posts/2015-10-30-open-source-ruby-on-rails-development-environment-for-lubuntu-15.10-as-a-guest-in-virtualbox-5.0.8-with-vim-tmux-and-powerline.md

 Don't develop Rails applications on Windows.
 I've tried, it sux.
 But if you're like me and for whatever reason you're stuck with your Windows machine?
 Oracle's VirtualBox and lightweight Ubuntu "flavour" Lubuntu are pretty handy.
 I've found it to be surprisingly stable and streamlined.
 What's more, by running as a VirtualBox guest, you're able to take 'snapshots' of the current machine state, which is *very* handy.

 For my text editor, I love vim + tmux.
 Have a look at Nick Nisi's [awesome presentation](https://youtu.be/5r6yzFEXajQ) explaining why they're so awesome.

-Finally for a touch of hacker niceness, I've included instructions on integrating [powerline](https://github.com/powerline/powerline) into bash, vim and tmux.
+For a touch of hacker niceness, I've included instructions on integrating [powerline](https://github.com/powerline/powerline) into bash, vim and tmux.

+I've gone with node.js and postgresql to make deploying to Heroku as painless as possible.

+## Configure the Virtual Machine

-## Install VirtualBox
+### Install VirtualBox
 * Download and install the latest VirtualBox package from the [VirtualBox homepage](https://www.virtualbox.org/).

-## Install Lubuntu 15.10.
+### Install Lubuntu 15.10.
 * Download Lubuntu 15.10 image file from the [Lubuntu homepage](http://lubuntu.net/).
 * Install and launch VirtualBox.
 * Click New.